sujal1130/Javascript_code_repo/README.md

 ```
 2️⃣ Open files one by one and read the code.

-- Navigate into the project folder.
+- Go to the project folder.

 - Open each file one by one.

-- Carefully read and understand the code.
+- Read the code and understand how it works.

 3️⃣ Practice by modifying and running the code.